TannerGilbert/Manim-Examples/README.md

 [![Manim display text](https://img.youtube.com/vi/I0MwXnKSIAM/maxresdefault.jpg)](https://youtu.be/I0MwXnKSIAM)

 As you can see to create a graph you need to create a method that returns a y value for every x value it gets.
 In the code above I used lambda functions to specify them but you can also use any other method.
-After you have created the method you need to pass it to self.get_graph, which creates a mobject out of the method.
+After you have created the method you need to pass it to `axes.get_graph`, which creates a mobject out of the method.

-Note that the method only specifies how the graph should look like and doesn't actually calculate any values yet.
-The amount of points, which are calculated are determined by the config specified inside the `__init__` method.
+> Note that the method only specifies how the graph should look like and doesn't actually calculate any values yet.

 ## Author
  **Gilbert Tanner**